Abu Dhabi National Oil Company: ADNOC Logistics & Services

 ADNOC Logistics & Services was formed by merging ESNAAD, IRSHAD, and ADNATCO.
 ADNOC Logistics & Services is 100% owned by ADNOC.
 The new company has a workforce of about 4,000 people.

 In August 2020, Chinese company Wanhua partnered with ADNOC Logistics and Services to create AW Shipping Ltd., which owns and operates product tankers and a flotilla of very large gas carriers (VLGCs).
 AW Shipping delivers liquefied petroleum gas (LPG) from ADNOC and other global suppliers to Wanhua's sites in China and globally.
 In November 2018, a 10-year contract for (LPG) supply was forged between the companies.

 ADNOC Distribution

 ADNOC Distribution (ADNOCDIS:UH) operates hundreds of service stations across the UAE, provides bunkering services at Zayed Port, aviation fuel services at most of the country's airports, and sells its own brand of lubricants throughout the Gulf region.
 In September 2020 ADNOC completed "the largest block placement of a publicly listed" company in the Gulf region valued at $1 billion.
 The placement, which was aimed at institutional investors, increased the subsidiary's free float to 20%.

-Abu Dhabi Crude Oil Pipeline LLC (ADCOP)
+Abu Dhabi Crude Oil Pipeline LLC

-ADCOP owns an approximately 406 km pipeline that carries crude oil from an ADNOC Onshore collection center in Abu Dhabi to the Fujairah oil export terminal, which provides access to international shipping routes.
+Abu Dhabi Crude Oil Pipeline LLC (ADCOP) owns a 406 km pipeline that carries crude oil from an ADNOC Onshore collection center in Abu Dhabi to the Fujairah oil export terminal, which provides access to international shipping routes.